Nursing: B.S.N.

 *based on required individual degree planning

-The Baccalaureate Nursing Capstone requires 90 direct practice hours over the 15-week term.
-This is a nursing leadership course with four specialty tracks, including administration, clinical, education and informatics.
-Students choose practice sites based on their area of interest.
-Examples of appropriate settings include: a hospital, long-term-care facility, school, clinic, medical office or hospice.
+The Baccalaureate Nursing Capstone course requires 90 direct practicum experience hours with a nurse preceptor in a leadership position.
+This is a nursing leadership course with four specialty tracks: administration, clinical practice, education, and informatics.
+Students choose practicum sites based on their area of interest.
+Examples of appropriate settings include a hospital, long term care facility, college, medical office, or hospice.
 Community settings also may be utilized as long as the experience focuses on leadership.
-The preceptor must be an experienced RN in a leadership role with a minimum of a bachelor’s degree in nursing.

 Professional Expectations